BhallaLab/almirah/docs/source/tutorial.rst

 We would prefer to navigate in the following order from the dataset root directory, ``mice`` -> ``day`` -> ``file``.
 This is intuitive and leaves scope for expansion on new data generation.
 Based on this, the path relative to the dataset root would look like `mice/day/file`.
-Further, the file name should contain the details of mice, day, and the type of imaging for identification.
+The file name should contain the details of mice, day, and the type of imaging to uniquely identify it from others just using filename.
 For example, a nice file name would be `mice-G433_day-01_imaging-calcium.npy`.

-The above decided path can be mentioned in the ``Specification`` config under the ``path_patterns`` key like:
+The above decided path can be mentioned in the :doc:`writing-configs/specification` under the ``path_patterns`` key
+like:

 .. code-block:: yaml